-The loss of limb by amputation is one of the most serious and traumatic injuries that anyone can sustain.
-If a third party is responsible for the accident which caused the loss, you will undoubtedly want to know how you can go about bringing a claim * for compensation.
+The loss of a limb by amputation is one of the most serious and traumatic injuries that anyone can sustain.
+If a third party is responsible for the accident which caused the loss, you will undoubtedly want to know how you can go about bringing a claim for compensation.

-Here at McCarthy + Co, we have decades of experience in helping individuals to bring successful claims against employers, service providers and other third parties whose failure to provide an adequate duty of care resulted in catastrophic lower limb injuries such as leg amputations, feet or toe injuries.
-On this page, you will find some general guidance regarding the eligibility criteria to make a claim and the considerations you need to be aware of before instigating your claim. *
+Here at McCarthy + Co, we have decades of experience in helping individuals to bring successful claims against employers, service providers, and other third parties whose failure to provide an adequate duty of care resulted in catastrophic lower limb injuries such as leg amputations, feet or toe injuries.
+On this page, you will find some general guidance regarding the eligibility criteria to make a claim and the considerations you need to be aware of before instigating your claim.

 Bringing a claim for negligence